One of Nottingham’s best-known firms has backed the Post’s apprentice campaign.

 She has been tasked with arranging a visit to the firm’s Lenton base for 100 people aged between 14 and 19 over two weeks.
 They will find out about how the firm works, meet chief executive Alex Gourlay and have a tour of the site.

 Zoe said: “It’s been challenging.
 I came in on my first day and was given the project to manage straight away.
 I’ve been arranging it and it’s been a really good experience.

 “I have been given a lot of responsibility but I feel like it has gone very well.”

 The apprentices were behind running Boots’ Big Conversation event on May 2, where firms were invited to find out about how apprenticeships could benefit their work.

-Tina Parker, national account delivery manager for Babington Group, visits the apprentices once a week for a half-day class and keeps check on their progress.
+Tina Parker, national account delivery manager for Babington, visits the apprentices once a week for a half-day class and keeps check on their progress.